WDscholia/scholia/.github/ISSUE_TEMPLATE/_bug_report.md

 ## Expected result

-[describe what you would expect to have resulted from this process]
+[describe what you would expect to have resulted from this process, include a screenshot if possible]

 ## Current result